Zhusufeng/session-example/README.md

 ###[4. simple-counter-input](https://github.com/Zhusufeng/session-example/tree/simple-counter-input)
 This branch adds an input box for clients to enter a username.
 To run the server, use node index.js.
 The server has a users object (if it weren't for this being a testing ground, you would probably use a [session store](https://www.npmjs.com/package/express-session#compatible-session-stores) instead).
 This branch serves up on localhost:8088 the index.html, and clients can enter a username.
 There will be a user's total visitCounts and a session visitCounts to keep track of.
 By clicking the login button repeatedly, your session visit counts will grow (currently all users will use the same session unless you logout).

 ###[5. simple-counter-signup](https://github.com/Zhusufeng/session-example/tree/simple-counter-signup)
+A signup input box and button have been added to the client side.
+To run the server, use node index.js.
+Signup and Login endpoints bundle user's total visitCounts and session visitCounts in an object called 'info', which is sent to the client.
+Signup catches if the username has already been created, and login catches if the username has not been created.

 ###[6. simple-counter-regenerate](https://github.com/Zhusufeng/session-example/tree/simple-counter-regenerate)